rainhy93/Bayes_Factors_context_effects_Shiny/README.md

 # Bayes_Factors_context_effects_Shiny

-a Shiny App for computing Bayes Factors for user-defined context effects
+This github repo contains the code and input data for the Shiny app developed by *rainhy93*.

+This interactive tool aims at computing Bayes Factors for user-defined context effects.
+A detailed description of the original source of the experimental data and analysis approach to obtaining the Bayes Factors can be found at [instructions](http)

 To test the app, please download

-a. bfs_all_sub_00_to_33.csv
+1. bfs_all_sub_00_to_33.csv

-b. get_bf_individual.R
+2. get_bf_individual.R

-c. app.R
+3. app.R

-d. the "www" folder
+4. the "www" folder

-Put the downloaded files in the same folder and run app.R in RStudio to initiate the app.
+Then, put the downloaded files in the same folder and run **app.R** in RStudio to initiate the app.